GPUs

 Solid 1080p Ultra framerates in esports and mid-tier AAA titles

-8GB VRAM on 128-bit bus is the narrowest memory config here
+8GB on a 128-bit bus is the narrowest memory configuration on this list

-Outpaced by the Arc B570 at the same or slightly lower price in most workloads
+Arc B570 outperforms it in most workloads at the same or lower price

 Check Price on Amazon

-At 1080p, the RX 7600 handles competitive titles at high framerates: expect 160+ fps in Counter-Strike 2 and Valorant at high settings, 90+ fps in Cyberpunk 2077 1080p High.
-The RDNA 3 architecture handles ray tracing, though at meaningfully lower performance than RDNA 4 and Blackwell equivalents.
+At 1080p the RX 7600 still delivers solid results: 160+ fps in Counter-Strike 2 and Valorant at high settings, 90+ fps in Cyberpunk 2077 at 1080p High.
+The RDNA 3 architecture is fully mature with two-plus years of stable driver releases and zero compatibility surprises.

-The ASRock Challenger edition runs a factory-overclocked core at 2,755 MHz boost and keeps temperatures below 78°C with a dual-fan silent cooler.
-At 165W TDP, a quality 550W PSU handles it comfortably.
+The ASRock Challenger runs a factory-overclocked core at 2,755 MHz boost and stays below 78°C with its dual-fan cooler.
+At 165W TDP, a quality 550W PSU is sufficient.

 Spec